AKASHGUHA-ROY/ARTIFICIAL-INTELLIGENCE-WORKOUT-COACH-APPLIED-STATISTICS-.-./docs/idea_submission.md

 The app is expected to be ready by the end of April.
 This is a three-part process that includes :
 1. Submitting the idea of the project
 2. Completing the nanoGPT-style language model work and showcasing sample generations
-3. Developing the Most Valuable Product for our Artificial Intellignece startup idea
+3. Developing the Minium Viable Product for our Artificial Intellignece startup idea

 ### Mid-term and final checks for success
 **Mid-term checks:**